Find Affordable College Courses

 Check out the English or French master's degree programs at these schools if you want to attend one of the most popular in Michigan.

-Our analysis found Western Michigan University to be the most popular school for teaching English or French students who want to pursue a master’s degree in Michigan.
+Our 2023 rankings named Western Michigan University the most popular school in Michigan for teaching English or French students working on their master’s degree.
 WMU is a large public school located in the city of Kalamazoo.

 Women make up 93% of the English or French majors at the school.